-He was a mighty hunter before the LORD; that is why it is said, “Like Nimrod, a mighty hunter before the LORD.”
+He as a mighty hunter before the LORD; that is why it is said, “Like Nimrod, a mighty hunter before the LORD.”

 A sublime example of Elgar’s multipronged wordplay hinges on his use of the biblical name Nimrod for Variation IX.
 That elegiac movement portrays his German friend August Jaeger, a devoted champion of Elgar’s music at Novello & Company.
-In German Jaeger means hunter.
-Nimrod is described in the book of Genesis as “a mighty hunter before the LORD.”
-At first glance the hunter reference seems sufficient to explain Elgar’s peculiar choice of nickname.
+Jaeger is German for hunter, and Nimrod is described in the book of Genesis as “a mighty hunter before the LORD.”
+At first glance, the hunter reference appears sufficient to explain Elgar’s peculiar choice of nickname.
 Virtually everyone concludes their analysis with that cursory explanation.
 However, there is far more to this puzzle to excavate.
-As an aside, it is interesting to note Nimrod is the seventeenth generation from Adam, and similarly the Enigma Theme is seventeen measures long.
-Are there other plausible explanations for why Elgar would invoke the name Nimrod for one of the Variations?
-Indeed there are, and they range from the poetic to theological.

-As a token of his gratitude, Elgar gave a copy of Longfellow's Hyperion to the conductor Hans Richter following the successful premiere.
-In the pages of that novel Longfellow mentions Luther and his sublime hymn A Mighty Fortress.
+As a token of his gratitude, Elgar gave a copy of Longfellow's Hyperion to the conductor Hans Richter who directed the premiere.
+In the pages of that little novel, Longfellow mentions Luther and his sublime hymn A Mighty Fortress.
 No wonder Elgar thought the hidden theme would be quickly discovered, for he literally gave away the answer.
 Just the opposite was the case as the search lingered for 109 years before Ein feste Burg was unmasked as the mysterious missing melody on the bicentennial of Felix Mendelssohn's birth.

 |The Tower of Babel|

 By refracting the Enigma Theme through the personalities of his friends, Elgar generates a musical kaleidoscope of tone colors and textures.
 Like the confusion of tongues, the Enigma Variations are a metaphorical “confusion of notes” that conceals a hidden source melody and propels each variation off into new styles and directions.
 Every movement conveys a distinct musical language reflecting some trait of a friend pictured within.
-In a stunning parallel within the Enigma Variatons, Nimrod is followed by Dorabella, a movement in which Elgar pokes fun at at a friend's speech impediment, Dora Penny's stutter.
-Is this not an exquisite musical metaphor for the confusion of tongues symbolically and suitably placed just after Nimrod?
+In a stunning parallel within the Enigma Variations, Variation IX (Nimrod) is followed by Variation X (Dorabella), a movement in which Elgar pokes fun at a friend's speech impediment, Dora Penny's stutter.
+Is this not an exquisite musical metaphor for the confusion of tongues symbolically and suitably placed immediately after Nimrod?